-These procedures will ensure that a complete and proper record of all correspondence is kept.
+These procedures should ensure that a complete and proper record of all correspondence is kept.

-No personal information should be forwarded on to other people or groups outside of the Council, this includes names, addresses, email, IP addresses and cookie identifiers.
+No personal information should be forwarded on to other people or groups outside the Council.
+This includes names, addresses, email, IP addresses and cookie identifiers.

-9. SMS (texting).
+9. Messaging via text (SMS)

-Members and the Clerk may use SMS as a convenient way to communicate at times.
+Members and the Clerk may use SMS (for example, direct text, Whatsapp, Messenger) as a convenient way to communicate at times.
 All are reminded that this policy also applies to such messages.